gabygm/gaby/src/components/articles/data/art_1.md

 # How Terraform Works
 Written in the Golang programming language.
 The Go code compiles down into a single binary called **terraform**, under the hood, the terraform binary makes API calls on your behalf to one or more providers.
-Terraform is a binary that translates the contents of your configurations into API calls to cloud providers
+Terraform is a binary that translates the contents of your configurations into API calls to cloud providers.

 ![Terraform cloud providers](https://miro.medium.com/max/332/1*DO9YtvSEfmBb8YHeJ0QW2w.png)

 SOURCES: